AlexMGarbalyauskas/My-Web-Portfolio/README.md

 # React + Vite
+Tools used for this portfolio are as follows, React, Vite, Node.js, JavaScript, HTML, CSS

+#Start
+npm install
+npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.